 Mary Pickford stars as Radha, a cute kid from… India?
 Yep.
 She falls for a British officer, of course, and gets into all sorts of adorable antics, kind of helps an uprising and then come the roast beef jokes.
 Shoot me.

-Sessue Hayakawa, Tsuru Aoki and Frank Borzage star in an Inceville version of Madame Butterfly (but with, like, a happy ending).
+Sessue Hayakawa, Tsuru Aoki and Frank Borzage star in a Thomas Ince version of Madame Butterfly (but with, like, a happy ending).
 If you manage to get through this one without throwing something at the screen, you’re a better man than I am, Gunga Din.

 Lon Chaney stars as Tito, a clown who finds an orphan girl and raises her as his daughter.
 He falls in love with her (ew!) but she falls for a debauched count, as one does.
 Everyone ends up in hysterics and it’s a race to see who can off themselves first.
 Not my favorite.
 Is it obvious?

 Babe Ruth stars in this highly fictionalized and idealized biopic of his early life.
 Not a word of it is true but it is not without its corny charm.

 Continue reading “Headin’ Home (1920) A Silent Film Review”